jackmott/FastNoise-SIMD/README.md

-# PerlinNoiseSSE4
+# FastNoise SIMD
-Ultra fast Perlin noise sped up with SSE4 instructions.
-Only 1 SSE4 Instruction is used (_mm_floor_ps)  so you could roll your own floor function and achieve SSE2 compatbility.
+Ultra fast Perlin style noise sped up with SSE2,SSE4, and AVX2 instructions.
+FastNoise.h can be tweaked to target whichever you want.
-Also included is SIMD enhanced fractal brownian motion.